MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 ### Join data from an Azure Data Explorer cluster in one tenant with an Azure Monitor resource in another

 Cross-tenant queries between the services aren't supported.
-You are signed in to a single tenant for running the query spanning both resources.
+You're signed in to a single tenant for running the query spanning both resources.

 If the Azure Data Explorer resource is in Tenant 'A' and Log Analytics workspace is in Tenant 'B' use one of the following two methods: